 If the plant is attacked, the easiest way to handle this problem is to spray the affected plant using a good-quality pesticide.

 Related: Learn how to control problems with succulent diseases and pests

 Haworthia plants make excellent additions to desert dish-gardens.

-Displaying these plants on windowsills in small pots is another way to appreciate the beautiful foliage of this extraordinary succulent as it thrives and flourish.
+Display these window sill succulents in small pots.
+It is another way to appreciate the beautiful foliage of this extraordinary plant.